Who We Are

 Learn Purposefully - Our graduates have a passion for learning and the academic tools necessary to thrive as they purposefully take the next steps in their lives.
 Their appreciation and wonder for the beauty and complexity of God’s creation informs their learning and development.

-Engage the Culture - As ambassadors for Christ, our graduates are equipped to represent Him well collegiately in academics, athletics and/or fine arts.
+Engage the Culture - As ambassadors for Christ, our graduates are equipped to represent Him well collegiately in academics, athletics, and/or fine arts.
 They are prepared to be salt and light for God’s glory within and across cultures throughout their lives.

 Characteristics of Professional Excellence